 A family from Toulouse bought the 19th-century princely residence and spent years restoring it before opening in 2001.
 The renovation preserved the building's scale and garden while updating the rooms.
 At 36 rooms, it's larger than most Medina boutiques but smaller than the Palmeraie resorts.
 The family ownership gives it a personal character that hotel-group properties in the same district lack.

-High Booking Difficulty and strong Guest Score for a property that sells the garden, not the rooms.
-Les Jardins de la Médina occupies a 19th-century princely residence in the Kasbah district, steps from the Royal Palace and fifteen minutes on foot from Jemaa el-Fna.
+Les Jardins de la Médina occupies a 19th-century princely residence in the Kasbah district, steps from the Royal Palace and a quarter-hour on foot from Jemaa el-Fna.
 A French family from Toulouse restored it and opened the hotel in 2001.
 The 3,000-square-metre garden, planted with orange trees and century-old palms, was featured in Monty Don's Around the World in 80 Gardens.

 Thirty-six rooms across four categories: Patio Side (twelve rooms on the first and second floors), Garden Side (eleven rooms with garden views), Solarium (six ground-floor rooms with pergolas), and Sultane (seven rooms with terraces or balconies overlooking the garden).
 Breakfast exceptional and included.
 Family suites available.
-The Kasbah location puts the Royal Palace, Saadian Tombs, and Mellah within a five-minute walk.
-Rates from around $253 per night.
+From this Kasbah address the Royal Palace, the Saadian Tombs, and the Mellah all sit five minutes on foot away.

 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.